-First semester pre-licensure students (Basic-BSN and ASD) must submit all of the SON clinical health requirements and ACEMAPP requirements by the SON's published deadline date.
-Any student who does not submit all of the requirements by the deadline date will be removed from the program, is responsible for withdrawing from all NRS courses, and will have to re-apply to the SON if they wish to be admitted to a later cohort.
+In order to be admitted to the School of Nursing all first semester pre-licensure students (Traditional-BSN and ASD) must submit all of the SON clinical health and ACEMAPP requirements by the SON's published deadline date.
+If these health requirements are not submitted by the published deadline date the

+School of Nursing reserves the right to rescind admission.
+If admission is rescinded the student is responsible for withdrawing from all nursing courses and will have to re-apply to the SON if they wish to be admitted to a later cohort.
+For any currently enrolled students, all health requirements and mandatory training as assigned by a clinical agency must also be completed by the published deadline date in order to be approved to start a clinical rotation (see section under Immunizations and other health requirements)